datacamp/authoring/docs/mobile/README.md

 content anytime, anywhere (even [on the toilet](https://www.datacamp.com/community/blog/mobile-data-science)).

-A course is clearly subdivided into chapters, and lessons.
-A mobile course consists of 4 to 5 chapters, mapping to one major concept of a course (eg "Plotting in Matplotlib" or "SELECT clause"), which in turn consist of 2 to 5 lessons (eg "Histograms" or "the COUNT() function").
-Each mobile lesson comprises 8 to 15 exercises, which are the fundamental building block of mobile content.
+A course is clearly subdivided into chapters and lessons.
+A mobile course consists of 4 to 5 chapters, each mapping to one major concept of a course (eg "Plotting in Matplotlib" or "SELECT clause").
+Each chapter in turn consists of 2 to 5 lessons (eg "Histograms" or "the COUNT() function").
+Each lesson comprises 8 to 15 [exercises](exercises/README.md), which are the fundamental building block of mobile content.

 > #### info::Note
-> This philosophy of using the exercise as an exclusive building block distinguishes mobile content from desktop content.
-Rather than alternating between exposition (in the form of videos or written lessons), and interactive exercises, exposition should be kept to a bare minimum - always prefer showing over telling.
+> This philosophy of using the exercise as an exclusive building block
+> distinguishes mobile content from desktop content.
+Rather than alternating
+> between exposition (in the form of videos or written lessons), and interactive
+> exercises, exposition should be kept to a bare minimum - always prefer showing
+> over telling.

 The last lesson in every chapter is a practice lesson, which is 10 - 25 exercises.
 The only material difference between a practice lesson and a course